elfeck/SGpp-wiki/OSX-(GCC-ICC).md

 - <a href="http://www.graphviz.org/" target="_blank"> dot in the Graphviz package</a>
 is optional and generates inheritance diagrams in the Doxygen documentation.
 - <a href="http://www.mathworks.com/" target="_blank">MATLAB</a>,
-if you want to use SG++ within MATLAB.
+if you want to use SG⁺⁺ within MATLAB.
 - <a href="https://www.gnu.org/software/gsl/" target="_blank">GNU Scientific Library (GSL)</a>,
 is required for some functionalities of the <tt>SG_DATADRIVEN</tt> module.
 ## Installation